Margot-D/lompeOSSE/README.md

 ## Module usage

 1. **Configure model input (user_input.py)**:
-The user specifies the event date, defines the local grid, selects the conductance model, and chooses the observational datasets that will serve as the template for the OSSE configuration.
-The user also selects the desired snapshot (time step) from the Gamera simulation, corresponding to the physical scenario of interest (default: snapshot #0).
-Additionally, the user can specify a magnetic local time (MLT) offset, allowing to explore multiple configurations from a single Gamera snapshot.
+In user_input.py, the user provides two types of inputs.
+First, the standard Lompe inputs (event date, local grid, conductance model, and observational datasets).
+These are generic Lompe settings and are not implemented by LompeOSSE, but they are required to generate the baseline electric field model (see next point).
+Second, the LompeOSSE-specific inputs, which are handled by the LompeOSSE module.
+These include selecting the Gamera simulation snapshot (time step) to generate synthetic observations, as well as an optional magnetic local time (MLT) offset that allows exploration of multiple configurations from a single snapshot.

 2. **Generate the electric field model**:
 LompeOSSE calls the Lompe module to compute the baseline electric field model using the user-defined settings.